davepinch/pinchy.cc/content/sites/wta.org/go-hiking/hikes/forest-loop-trail.md

 title: "McCollum Park (wta.org)"
 excerpt: >-
   Hike an almost level forest loop trail along a creek in this Snohomish County park.
 It's a welcome break from the surrounding suburbia, and offers large trees and ferns, plus a few wildflowers and birds.
-Optionally, check out a more urbanized trail that continues on far to the south. hiking of: McCollum Pioneer Park
+Optionally, check out a more urbanized trail that continues on far to the south.
 retrieved: 2025-03-26
 type: website
 url: /www.wta.org/go-hiking/hikes/forest-loop-trail/
+washington trails association of: McCollum Pioneer Park
 website: "https://www.wta.org/go-hiking/hikes/forest-loop-trail"
 tags:
   - website